The cast seems to be having a high old time. Ben Brantley, The New York Times

 Jeanne Lauren Smith...dies a thousand deaths, and watching her die never gets tiring.

 Virginia Jimenez, Times Square Chronicles

 Excellent acting by the Scientist and his Assistant [Jeanne Lauren Smith].
 Larry Litt, The New York Theatre Wire

-I sensed a subtext of a bizarro-world Alice-in-Wonderland with the baroness’ corruptible daughter, played with believable innocence by Jeanne Lauren Smith, as the virginal “Alice.”
+Played with believable innocence by Jeanne Lauren Smith.
 Dana Lang, Off Off Online

 Jeanne is excited for what the future holds, and looks forward to continuing to work on strong projects of various mediums with brilliant, creative artists!